ovh/docs/pages/account/customer/ovhcloud-account-connect-saml-azure-ad/guide.en-gb.md

 ![Azure AD Applications step 4](images/azure_ad_applications_4.png){.thumbnail}

 The Azure AD application is now created.
-Users who want to perform SSO authentication via this application must now be added to it.
+Users who want to perform SSO authentications via this application must now be added to it.

-#### Azure AD application - user assignment
+#### Azure AD application - User assignment

 > [!primary]
 >
 > In order for a user to perform an SSO authentication from an Azure AD application, it must be added to that application.
 It is therefore shown here how to add a user to an Azure AD application.
-> However, it is better to add a user group instead of users if you have Azure AD Premium.
 >
+> However, it is better to add a user group instead of users if you have **Azure AD Premium**.
+>

-Click on `Users and groups`{.action} from the left hand menu, then to `Add user/group`{.action} from the top bar menu.
+Click on `Users and groups`{.action} from the left-hand menu, then click `Add user/group`{.action} in the top menu.

-Click then on the `Users`{.action} section, select the user to add tot he application, and click on the `Select`{.action} button.
+Click then on the `Users`{.action} section, select the user to add to the application, and click on the `Select`{.action} button.

 ![Azure AD Application User Assignment step 1](images/azure_ad_application_user_assignment_1.png){.thumbnail}

 ![Azure AD Application User Assignment step 2](images/azure_ad_application_user_assignment_2.png){.thumbnail}

 The application is created, a user has been assigned, all that remains is to set up the SSO via SAML.

 #### Azure AD application SSO

-Get back to the overview via the `Overview`{.action} button from the left hand bar, then click on the `Set up single sign on`{.action} section.
+Get back to the overview via the `Overview`{.action} button from the left-hand menu, then click on the `Set up single sign on`{.action} section.

 ![Azure AD SSO step 1](images/azure_ad_sso_1.png){.thumbnail}